matter-labs/zksync-web-era-docs/docs/dev/how-to/estimate-gas.md

 Gas estimation for L2 to L2 transactions on zkSyncEra works in the same way as in Ethereum.

 Supply the same call data as for a L1 to L2 transaction, and use the Ethereum `eth_estimateGas` method.

+??is this only sent to a layer 2 node, or layer1 also??

 :::info More info
 For more information and live testing, check out the [Ethereum JSON RPC docs](https://ethereum.github.io/execution-apis/api-documentation/).